Geet-George/geet-george.github.io/_pages/about.md

   - /about.html
 ---

+## 🚧 🚧 🚧 🚧 THIS WEBPAGE IS CURRENTLY UNDER CONSTRUCTION (You might come across incomplete pages, broken lines and sometimes just straight up nonsense!) 🚧 🚧 🚧 🚧

-Welcome to this mess of a personal webpage that I am somehow trying to put together in the hope that you are super impressed.
+Welcome to this mess of a personal webpage that I am somehow trying to put together in the hope that you leave absolutely dazzled.
 I understand how the previous statement might have worked to counter my objective.
 I also realise the irony of that last statement...

 Anyway, I am Geet George, a post-doc working with the Tropical Cloud Observations group at the Max Planck Institute for Meteorology.
 My research mainly circles around the coupling of circulation and clouds in the trades.